KIMI/You Are Here - New public artwork in Waitangi Park

 “Its intangible physicality exists solely by the breath of perception breathed into it.
 It continually negotiates the potential for growth and the vanishing of its mass, both from within and beyond the surface.

 “The site gives an opportunity for both the viewer and the work to engage in multiple perspectives to experience together.
-The context of a public park with multi purposes, invites a variety of people to search, confront, surprise, reflect, remember and grow with the work.”
+The context of a public park with multiple purposes, invites a variety of people to search, confront, surprise, reflect, remember and grow with the work.”

-For more information, including how to donate, click on this link.
+For more information, click on this link.